This audio was created using Microsoft Azure Speech Services

 There are different types of switchgear, differentiated on their voltage levels.
 The three categories are:

-- High Voltage (H.V.)
-Switchgear
+- High Voltage (HV) Switchgear

 - Medium Voltage (MV) Switchgear